 Talking Development Gaps on The Grit & Growth Podcast.

+I had the chance to sit down on the Grit & Growth podcast recently.
+In Part One, the crux of the conversation kept circling back to something I see every day in my work, but still doesn’t get talked about nearly enough.
 We are asking more of athletes than ever before, and at younger ages, at higher intensities, and with far more at stake.
 The systems around them have evolved in terms of skill development, strength and conditioning, and analytics.
 But the internal side of performance hasn’t kept pace.

+That gap is starting to show.
 Sometimes it looks like inconsistency.
 Sometimes it shows up as injury cycles that don’t fully make sense.
 Sometimes it’s anxiety, loss of confidence, or a slow drift away from the game altogether.

 What’s underneath all of that is often the same thing: a nervous system that’s overloaded, under-supported, and asked to perform anyway.
 We’ve gotten very good at training athletes to produce.
 We haven’t gotten nearly as good at helping them process.